Louder Than Love

 Louder Than Love is the second studio album and major-label debut by American rock band Soundgarden.
 It was released on September 5, 1989, by A&M Records.
-After touring in support of their debut album, Ultramega OK (1988), Soundgarden left SST, signed with A&M and began work on its first album for a major label.
+After touring in support of their debut album, Ultramega OK (1988), Soundgarden left SST, signed with A&M and began work on their first album for a major label.
 The songs on the album featured a metal-leaning grunge sound with some songs featuring unusual or unorthodox time signatures.

 Due to the nature of some of the lyrics (particularly "Big Dumb Sex"), a Parental Advisory sticker was placed on the album packaging.
-Louder Than Love would become the band's first album to chart on the Billboard 200, peaking at No. 108.
+Louder Than Love would become the band's first album to chart on the Billboard 200, peaking at No. 108, and it was also the first grunge record to enter that chart.
 The band supported the album with tours of North America and Europe.
-It was the last Soundgarden album to feature the band's original bassist, Hiro Yamamoto.
-It was later reissued on January 25, 2002.
+This was the last Soundgarden album to feature the band's original bassist, Hiro Yamamoto.

 Recording

 The album's recording sessions took place from December 1988 to January 1989 at London Bridge Studios in Seattle, Washington.
-The band worked with producer Terry Date.
-The album was mixed by Steve Thompson and Michael Barbiero at both Mediasound, New York, and House of Music, West Orange, New Jersey.
+The band worked with producer Terry Date, who at the time was known for producing, engineering and mixing albums by local metal bands such as Metal Church, The Accüsed, Fifth Angel and Sanctuary.
+The album was mixed by Steve Thompson and Michael Barbiero at both Mediasound in New York City and House of Music in West Orange, New Jersey.

 Regarding the sessions, frontman Chris Cornell said, "At the time Hiro [Yamamoto] had excommunicated himself from the band and there wasn't a free-flowing system as far as music went, so I ended up writing a lot of it."
 Cornell would end up solely writing seven out of the album's twelve tracks.
+Notably, when "Get on the Snake" was released on the soundtrack to the film Lost Angels, all four band members were credited as writers of the song.
+On Louder Than Love however, only Thayil and Cornell were credited as writers.
 Cornell stated that there "was plenty of angst, anger, frustration and hell ... but none of it had anything to do with Terry.
 He was very supportive".
 He said that the sessions as a whole were a "positive experience."
 Bassist Hiro Yamamoto left the band once the sessions were over and went back to college, frustrated that he was not contributing much.

 Regarding the album's production, Cornell said that the band tried to avoid 1980s production techniques.
 On the album's sound as a whole, Cornell stated that the album "was just a few degrees too produced and too clean, although I wouldn't want to change any of it".